 The Extension Livestock Program provides timely resources and information to help farmers, consumers and allied industry to make informed decisions about beef cattle, poultry, sheep and goats, equine, swine, and meat science.
 There are also resources for youth caring for livestock.

-what you would like to see from Extension Beef programming.
+We want to hear from you!
+Please take these industry surveys and tell us what you would like to see from Extension Swine and Beef Programming!

 The FDA’s Center for Veterinary Medicine (CVM) plan for supporting veterinary antimicrobial stewardship will be fully implemented in 2023 when all remaining over-the-counter (OTC) antibiotics are switched to prescription-only status.
 The medically important antibiotics (used by humans and animals) becoming prescription only include injectable tylosin, injectable and intramammary penicillin, injectable and oral tetracycline, sulfadimethoxine and sulfamethazine, and cephapirin and cephapirin benzathine intramammary tubes.

 Veterinarians are a great resource when establishing a vaccination plan on your farm.
 A heifer’s destination might lead to different immunity goals depending on if they become replacements or head to a feedlot.

 Research has been done to investigate the influence that stockmanship has on disposition and animal performance and more is being done.
 Good stockmanship and low-stress handling methods include utilizing the animals’ natural tendencies to the handlers’ advantage while working or handling cattle.

 Perennial pastures can benefit from incorporating annual forage into the management plan.
 Annual forages can be a tool to control weeds, improve overwintering damaged areas, and increase the length of the growing season.